niallbee/capstone/guides/day-3/guide-5-jenkins-pipeline.md

 }
 ```
 ## Viewing the webpage
 If you have followed the above steps correctly, the python image in the GitHub repo should have been checked out and cloned by the agent vm.
-The agent should have then creat a docker image using the Dockerfile from the cloned files.
+The agent should have then create a docker image using the Dockerfile from the cloned files.
 This image should then have been pushed to GCR.
 The agent should have then SSH to each webserver in order to pull the image from GCR and use docker to run the image in a container.

 1. To view the final webpage, go to the GCP console.
 Go to Load Balancing -> url-map -> copy the IP:Port and past it into the browser.
 You should now be able to see the python app!